cfw-guide/ios.cfw.guide/docs/en_US/updating/updating-dallas.md

 ---
 lang: en-US
-title: Updating (Dallas)
+title: Updating to 15.1 (Dallas)
-description: Guide on updating using the Dallas tweak
+description: Guide on updating to 15.1 using the Dallas tweak
 permalink: /updating-dallas
 redirect_from:
   #- /dallas